guilhemmarchand/trackme/docs/userguide.rst

 This option allows grouping data hosts and metric hosts into logical groups which are taken in consideration by groups rather than per entity.

 See :ref:`Logical groups (clusters)` for more details about this feature.

+**Alerting policy: (data hosts only)**

+This option allows controlling on a per host basis the behaviour regarding the sourcetypes monitoring per host.

+See :ref:`Alerting policy for data hosts` for more details about this feature.

 Elastic sources
 ===============